MESAHub/mesa-website/04-pgstar.markdown

 lines from your inlist, and we'll take a look at how you can modify plots.

-Let's start by changing some of the Adundance plot controls; do the changes one at a time so you can see each change.
+Let's start by changing some of the Abundance plot controls; do the changes one at a time so you can see each change.
 And make sure the plot is visible when you do the save!